-In fiscal 2004, cumulative net state tax revenues used to calculate the Commonwealth's state tax revenue growth limit, as established in Chapter 62F of the General Laws, were \$16.057 billion, exceeding the permissible state tax revenue limit of \$15.692 billion by an estimated \$365.1 million.
-The excess amount will be transferred to the Commonwealth's Temporary Holding Fund and remain in the fund until the close of fiscal 2004, at which time the state comptroller will transfer \$133.4 million to the Stabilization Fund to reimburse the fund for all appropriations out of the fund during fiscal 2004, and transfer the balance to the General Fund to be included in the calculation of the year-end consolidated net surplus as defined in Chapter 29, Section 5C of the General Laws, of which 100% is transferred to the Stabilization Fund.
+In fiscal 2004, cumulative net state tax revenues used to calculate the Commonwealth's state tax revenue growth limit, as establis hed in Chapter 62F of the General Laws, were \$16.053 billion, exceeding the permissible state tax revenue limit of \$15.695 billion by an estimated \$357.5 million.
+The excess amount was transferred to the Commonwealth's Temporary Holding Fund, and subsequently transferred to the Stabilization Fund pursuant to the guidelines set forth in Chapter 62F, to reimburse the fund for all appropriations out of the fund during fiscal 2004.